Skip to Content

 If you’re mostly in major cities like Berlin or Munich, then you’re probably better off with another SIM card since you’ll still have access to good coverage at lower prices.
 But if you’ll find yourself traveling or staying frequently in more rural areas of Germany, then the Telekom network is the best option and the most reliable.

 They have two types of prepaid SIM cards available: MagentaMobil Prepaid and Data Prepaid (data-only).
 We recommend the former since it includes data, calls and SMS.
-The starter SIM card for MagentaMobil is €9.95 and comes with €10 credit.
+At the time of writing this article, the starter SIM card for MagentaMobil is €9.95 and comes with €10 credit.

 Here’s a list of Telekom’s prepaid plans: